tripoddevs/CurvedTabbar/README.md

 ### Swift Package Manager

-To integrate `CurveTabBar` into your Xcode project:
+To integrate `CurvedTabbar` into your Xcode project:

 1. Open your project in Xcode.
 2. Go to **File > Add Packages...**